 Students coming with family

 Student coming to Sweden with a partner can live together in most student apartments that have their own kitchenette and bathroom.
 However, student apartments are not suited for children and children are often not allowed to live in student housing.
 This means that it can be very difficult to find adequate housing for a family and the best option is to look at subletting an apartment.
-More housing options are available once students have acquired a Swedish social security number, which can only be obtained after arrival.
-Students planning to bringing children are adviced to arrive alone and bring their children once the accommodation has been fully organised.
-The university does currently not have the possibility to helt students with children find housing.
+More housing options are available once students have acquired a Swedish social security number, which can only be obtained after arrival and if you are staying in Sweden for more than 12 months.
+Students planning to bring children are advised to arrive alone and bring their children once the accommodation already has been fully organised.
+The university does currently not have the possibility to help students with children find housing.